 Based on the real-life story of the Perron family—who, because of Rhode Island law, were not informed that the house they were buying had a sordid history involving multiple suicides and multiple murders—The Conjuring also conjures the real-life story of paranormal investigators Ed and Lorraine Warren, who were called in to determine was was wrong at the haunted Perron farmhouse in 1973 and 1974.
 The Warrens were also the couple who investigated the murders/hauntings at a house in Long Island that later formed the basis of the Amityville Horror franchise.
 Giving the film only two stars out of five, the Austin Chronicle says: “The Conjuring uses every parlor trick imaginable to scare up a scream: deafening door-slams, ghostly apparitions, demonic cackling, levitating chairs.
 The seen-it-all-before elements of this supernatural thriller directed by the filmmaker who gave us Saw, however, are more hoary than horrific.
 It might as well be retitled The Amityville Exorcist.”
 A sequel, The Conjuring 2: The Enfield Case, was released in 2016.

-A ghost seems to track and taunt people after sexual encounters almost as if it were a spectral STD.
+A malevolent entity tracks people after sexual encounters.
 Director David Mitchell said: “The basic idea of being followed by something that looked like different people, that was very slow, and always coming came from a recurring nightmare I had when I was a kid.
 Later, as an adult, I added the sexual aspect of passing on this terrible thing.”
 The AV Club offered a positive review: “The film turns its viewers into paranoid spectators, scanning the frame for signs of trouble….It’s lovely, until it most chillingly isn’t….Throughout, Mitchell spikes his formally masterful horror with thick dollops of sexual anxiety.”

 While this ghost movie does have a few jump scares, it is by no means a horror movie.
 Rather, it is a slow-burn philosophical study of loss, love, death, and grief.
 Like a Terrence Malick film, it makes you think and ask questions more than it follows a strict narrative structure, making it one of the more surreal ghost films on the list.
 The plot is set in 1971 at a Rhode Island farmhouse, where a couple lives with their five daughters.
 Disturbed by unexplained events at the house, they hire a pair of paranormal investigators, who discover the house is haunted by a dead witch from the 1800s named Bathsheba Sherman, who had sacrificed her week-old child to the Devil before committing suicide.